Malone, MCSE Camarillo, CA (818) 257-0513 email@example.com

 May 95 to Jul 95 Temporary contract

-Price Books and Forms where a major project was designing a database system for
+Forms where a major project was designing a database system for new computer

-to provide subscription database updates when the position was eliminated, and
+database updates when the position was eliminated, and the project terminated.

 Nov 90 to Apr 95 Price Books and Forms